 This section describes the design of the grouting system.
 The drawings and specifications are provided in Appendix D. A construction quality-control plan is provided in Appendix E. To incorporate potentially proprietary grout formulations or grouting techniques, this grouting design may be modified by the grouting contractor as part of the proposal to perform the work.
-Consequently, a grouting plan will be requested of potential grouting contractors.
+Consequently, a grouting plan will be requested of potential grouting contractors; this plan will be provided to NMED no less than 30 days before grouting activities begin.